Top 10: What to Do in Istanbul

 Topkapi Palace, Istanbul

-With all of the delicious culinary delights to be found in Istanbul, you’re sure to eat a lot of delicious food during your visit.
+There are so many delicious culinary delights to be found in Istanbul.
+Get ready, you’re gonna be eating a lot of delicious food during your visit!
 Known for its diverse food culture that includes influences from the Ottoman Empire, Central Asia, the Balkans and the Caucasus, this city is truly a foodie’s paradise.

 Embarking on this Istanbul Food Tour is an excellent way to immerse yourself in the city’s food culture.
 Along the way, you’ll indulge in the flavours of a traditional Döner kebap, try a Turkish breakfast, visit a homemade ice cream stall and much more!